 The bar opens at 5:45pm.
 Social begins at 6pm.
 Dinner is at 6:45pm.
-The program starts around 7:30pm.
-We usually conclude by 9pm.
+The program starts around 7:30pm. usually conclude by 9pm.

-The dinner cost is $32.00 for members, $37.00 for others, payable by cash or check at the door.
+Coat and tie are not required; this has merely been a tradition.
+The dinner cost is $32.00 by cash or check at the door.

 Last month's program by Calvin Zon titled Divided We Fall, The Confederacy's Collapse from Within, was interesting and we learned from it.
 Some of us were left with the conclusion that the Confederacy's collapse from within was less of a factor than the Confederacy's collapse from without on account of the Yankees.

 Topic: Trying to Get it Right: Filming the Civil War with Historic Accuracy

 With our November program, we are well into our 2016-2017 Program Year.
 Although our theme for the remainder of the program year will be "Confederate Connections," Robert Lee Hodge will address filming of the Civil War from both sides.